smtilson/pp4-playlist-manager/README.md

 <img src="./readme_files/wireframes/mobile-profile-top.png" alt="Mobile Profile top of page wireframe" height="175px" width="75px">  |  <img src="./readme_files/wireframes/mobile-profile-queues-display.png" alt="Mobile Profile Queues display wireframe" height="175px" width="75px">|<img src="./readme_files/wireframes/desktop-profile-page.png" alt="Desktop Profile page wireframe" height="150px" width="155px">

+### Database
+At the core of the project are two main objects: Profiles  (users), and Queues (playlists).
+Profiles are built on top of the All-Auth AbstractBaseUser model.
+They also have a reference to a Credentials model, which is made to store the permissions obtained using Oauth 2.
+Queues are our representation of playlists.
+This difference in name allows for distinction between the local object and the YouTube object.
+They are comprised of entries.
+Entries store references to YouTube videos as well as the relative position in the queue.

 ## Features

 ### Future Directions